chanfool21/multiClientChatApp/README.md

 # multiClientChatApp
 Its a multi client supporting chat application written in Java.
-Just run the server and initate as many clients you want.
+Just run the server and initiate as many clients you want.